Dummi26/mers/README.md

 using switch! forces you to cover all possible types.
 Try removing the string or int case and see what happens!

+### Matching on user input

+In this script, we ask the user to enter some text.
+We match on the entered text.

+- If it can be parsed as an int, we save it as an int.
+- If it can't be parsed as an int, but it can be parsed as a float, we save it as a float
+- If it can't ba parsed as an int or a float, we return an error (of type string)

+    println("Enter some text, I will try to parse it!") text = read_line()

+    num = match text {
+        // if possible, returns an int, otherwise a float, if that's also not possible, returns an error message in form of a string
+        // parse_int and parse_float return either [] (which won't match) or int/float (which will match), so they just work with the match statement. parse_int(text) text
+        parse_float(text) text
+        // eq returns a bool, which will match if it was *true*, but not if it was *false* text.eq("some text") "haha, very funny..."
+        // default value (true will always match) true "number wasn't int/float!"
+    }

+    "Input: \"{0}\"".format(text).println()
+    num.debug()

+A match arm consists of two consecutive statements: The condition statement followed by the action statement.

+If the condition statement matches, the action statement will be executed.
+The matched value from the condition statement can be found in the variable we originally matched on, so it can be used in the action statement.

+**These are the rules for matching:**
+- The condition statement *does not match* if it returns **false** or **[]**
+- If the condition statement returns a length 1 tuple [v], it will match and the matched value will be v.
+The condition statement can't return any tuple except [] and [v] to avoid confusion.
+To return a tuple, wrap it in a length-1 tuple: [[val_1, val_2, val_3]].
+- Otherwise, the condition statement will match and the matched value will be whatever it returned.

 ### Reading /tmp/ and filtering for files/directories

     for file fs_list("/tmp/") {